-A Brief Knowledge & History of Boba Milk Tea
+What is Boba Milk Tea?A Brief Knowledge & History of Boba Tea

-Boba milk tea has gradually become an indispensable part of Taiwanese lives.
+Boba milk tea has gradually become an indispensable part of Taiwanese daily lives.
 Boba milk tea is not only a well-known product in Taiwan, it also outshines in foreign markets.
-So, how did this famous drink come into being?
+So back to our first question: What is boba milk tea?
+How did this famous drink come into being?

 The Origin of Boba Tea

 The taste is rich and smooth, and the surface is full of foam.
 It becomes the essence and the selling point of hand-shaken drinks.
-In response to the hot summer climate in Taiwan, the trend of tea has been changed from hot to cold.
-It has become one of the favorite drinks for younger generation and an important step in the boba tea production process.
+In response to the hot summer climate in Taiwan, the trend of tea has changed from hot to cold.
+It has become one of the favorite drinks for the younger generation and an important milestone for the boba tea production process.

 Raw Materials & Production Methods

 Due to the special taste of boba, it is often used in various beverages.
 For example, the mango pomelo sago drink, which is famous in recent years.
-Also, can be used for boba brown sugar fresh milk tea.
+Also, boba can be used for boba brown sugar fresh milk tea.
 These drinks are widely loved by customers.

 The main ingredient of tapioca balls is starch, which is usually made with corn starch, tapioca from cassava.
 These are 5-10mm starch balls made with sweet potato powder, potato powder, or jelly, etc. Water, sugar, and spices are added.

 The color of the tapioca balls was white in the early days.
 However, black boba is more common nowadays.
-Caramel is added to the boba and increase the sweetness of brown sugar and is loved by everyone.
+Caramel is added to the boba and increases the sweetness of brown sugar and is loved by everyone.
 As far as the trend goes, a variety of colored boba also appear everywhere.

 The Common Toppings for Boba Milk Tea & Matching Different Types of Tea

 Besides boba, there are many toppings on the market that customers can choose for their tea.
-For instance, pudding, grass jelly, agar jelly ball, coconut jelly, popping boba, panna cotta jelly, red beans, taro, soy tofu pudding, mochi.
+For instance, pudding, grass jelly, agar jelly ball, coconut jelly, popping boba, panna cotta jelly, red beans, taro, soy tofu pudding,and mochi.

 A cup of tasty boba milk tea must be cold, smooth, rich in tea, full of milk flavor, and sweet aftertaste.
 Taiwanese people love bubble tea not only due to its texture and taste, but also reflects the spirit of tradition and innovation in the 1980s.

-No one expected a cup of ordinary bubble tea has can be sold in major cities around the world.
+No one expected a cup of ordinary bubble tea can be sold in major cities around the world.
 Bubble tea shops can be seen from New York City, Paris, London, Tokyo, Shanghai, Seoul, Bangkok, Kuala Lumpur, and Johannesburg in South Africa.